Kale06/kal-zone/blog/wasted-3y-in-figma/2024-11-24-hello-world.md

 > *"In the end, you're in IT, so start gutting computers rather than focusing on aesthetics."*
 >
-> — A person from my Infra department that wrangled me to use Alpine on his first day.
+> — A person from my Infra department that wrangled me to write pipelines on his first day.

 A harsh truth to the reality, although I find it to be realistic on the current job openings, especially on entry-level work.

-> *"Sounds like the company you're working for made some [RedactedCoolWord] decisions. assemble the UI out of 25-110 json objects simultaneously that's what HTML is for"*
+> *"Sounds like the person you're working for made some [REDACTED] decisions. assemble the UI out of 25-110 json objects simultaneously that's what HTML is for"*
 >
-> — Some individual I met online that wrangled me with ancient PHP relics
+> — My lovely mentor who wrangled me with dinosaur-grade ancient relics

 This for me stands out, The industry nowadays needs more clean code and optimized codes due to it being mostly written within poor codebases with barely any documentation.
 Not to mention if you work in finance sectors where so I've heard that they use ancient relics to power up their system (feel free to point out that if and I'm wrong).